-The process allows an access of D2000 real-time information system to data stored in external database sources.
+The process allows D2000 real-time information system to access data stored in external database sources.
 It is a basic element for solving problems of vertical integration of information systems in enterprises.

 The process D2000 DBManager was tested and should work with these databases:

 - Oracle Database (versions 9i, 10g, 11g, 12c, 18c, 19c)

 Note: We recommend applying available patches of Oracle client as well as Oracle ODBC driver - older versions of Oracle client/driver suffered from various errors (handle leaks, instability etc.).

 - Microsoft SQL Server (versions 2000 - 2005)

 - PostgreSQL (versions 9.x and above).
 D2000 Dbmanager supports a startup parameter /NQ to better support PostgreSQL (case sensitivity in table and column names).

 Note: in the configuration of ODBC drivers for PostgreSQL, we recommend setting the "Level of rollback on errors" parameter to Statement (or Transaction), not to Nop.
 Setting Nop makes the database connection unusable after any error.

 - Sybase Anywhere (versions 6 - 12)